 Master's Program in Sociology and Social Research

 Admissions: Superior students, regardless of their undergraduate area of specialization, are encouraged to apply.
 Applicants should submit, in addition to the usual transcripts and letters of reference, a statement of purpose, a writing sample, and any other information that might enhance their candidacy.
-GREs are required.
+GREs are strongly recommended.
 Apply online at the Graduate School of the Morrissey College of Arts and Sciences Admission website.

 Master’s Degree Requirements: To receive the master’s degree in Sociology and Social Research, the student must complete 30 credit hours (generally 10 courses).
 The required courses for all students are the following: a course in methods of social inquiry (SOCY7710) in the first semester of study, one semester of sociological theory (SOCY7715 or SOCY7716), and two semesters of statistics (e.g., SOCY7703 and SOCY7704).
 With permission of the Graduate Program Director, students may complete either a Master’s Thesis or a Master’s Paper.
 Students completing a Thesis or Paper are required to take a course in empirical research (SOCY7711) in the second semester of study and a seminar in writing in their second year (SOCY7761); students not writing a Thesis or Paper are required to take an elective research methods course.

 The Ph.D. program seeks to combine the rigors of scholarly analysis with a commitment to social justice in a wide range of social institutions and settings.
 It prepares students for careers as researchers and university and college faculty.